Anti-Money Laundering (AML) Prevention

 Policy Application

-Suspicious facts of involvement in criminal activities must be recorded as an 'Anti-Money Laundering Case' and communicated to 4P Finance's partners and legal advisors.
+Suspicious activities must be registered and reported to 4P Finance's legal advisors.

 Procedures